Mauricio Cienfuegos

-José Mauricio Cienfuegos (born 12 February 1968) is a Salvadoran former professional footballer who played as an attacking midfielder.
+José Mauricio Cienfuegos (born 12 February 1968) is a Salvadoran former professional footballer who played as an attacking midfielder. and is the current assistant coach to the El Salvador national football team under the coaching staff of Hugo Pérez.

 Club career

 Cienfuegos began his professional career in 1985 with Racing Junior.
 He played the next two seasons for Soyapango, and then moved to Luís Ángel Firpo, where he would play for four years.

 Cienfuegos moved to Mexico to play for Atlético Morelia in the 1991, and then signed with Santos in 1992.
 However, after just one season at Santos Laguna, Cienfuegos became unhappy with how he was being used at the club and decided to try his luck in Europe.
 In the summer of 1993, he had trials with Swiss champions Servette and La Liga side Lleida.
 Cienfuegos was close to signing with the Spanish side, but ultimately he was not offered a contract, and he returned to Mexico with a brief stint at Tampico Madero during the second half of the 1994-95 season.